 Lagos has a few cultural sights including its impressive medieval castle, Castelo dos Governadores, and fortified walls surrounding the entire historic center.
-The castle sits on a cliffy section near the river estuary, next to the green Constitution park, overlooking the ocean.
+The castle sits on a cliffy section near the river estuary, next to the green Constitution Park, overlooking the ocean.

 Lagos also has a couple of pretty churches to visit including the ornate 18th-century, baroque Igreja de Santo Antonio, and the Saint-Sebastian Roman Catholic church.

-The town also has a few small museums to visit: a local history church museum, a small wax museum on the theme of New World discoveries, and the Mercado do Escravos (slave market) museum focusing on slave trade and located in a historic building.
+The town also has a few small museums to visit: a local history church museum, a small wax museum on the theme of New World discoveries, and the Mercado do Escravos (slave market) museum focusing on the slave trade and located in a historic building.

-Albufeira has a great wide town beach (Praia do Pescadores) right in the old town.
+Albufeira has a great and wide town beach (Praia do Pescadores) right in the old town.
 It also has a pleasant waterfront promenade stretching all the way to the marina.
-The marina offers many boat trips including for dolphin watching.
+The marina offers many boat trips including dolphin watching.

 Travelers generally enjoy walking the pedestrian, cobblestoned streets of the old town, which has kept a bit of character despite the countless tourist shops and restaurants.